The Artist’s Way to Lockdown Creativity

 “Most of us hate to do something when we can obsess about something else instead.
 One of our favourite things to do instead of our art — is to contemplate the odds.
 In a creative career, thinking about the odds is a drink of emotional poison.”

-And sure enough… I’m writing this from a desk in a cabin in Stangvik, a remote little village on the edge of a Fjord.
-The sun is setting and I’ve just completed my 2nd draft of my first ever screenplay and y’know what?
+And sure enough… I wrote that little screenplay from a desk in a friend’s cabin in Stangvik, a remote little village on the edge of a Fjord while watching the sun set every night.
+It’s got a way to go but it’s got me into rooms I didn’t think I’d ever get let into.
+And y’know what?
 I think it’s bloody good.
-And even if it’s shit, don’t blame me.
-The creative Goddess up there wrote it, I just tapped the keyboard.
+And even if it’s not, don’t blame me.
+I didn’t write it.
+The creative Goddess up there did, I just tapped the keyboard.

 We’ll all have our own version of a creative getaway.
 What’s yours?